tgirlcloud/easy-hosts/README.md

   - `arch`: The architecture of the host.
   - `modules`: A list of modules that will be included in the host.
   - `class`: the class of the host, this can be one of [ "nixos", "darwin", "iso" ] or anything defined by `easy-hosts.additionalClasses`.
+  - `tags`: tags that apply to the host, you can use this like `class`, but it allows for multiple of them to be present.
   - `specialArgs`: A list of special arguments that will be passed to the host.
   - `deployable`: this was added for people who may want to consume a deploy-rs or colmena flakeModule.